WebOrigami/docs/src/pika/builtins.md

 The first argument is a string indicating the URL domain; the remainder are the portions of the URL path within that domain.
 E.g., for the URL `example.com/foo/bar`, the arguments would be `example.com`, `foo`, and `bar`.

-You normally won't need to call this function directly. `eg` will parse the URL `https://example.com/foo/bar` into the function call `https('example.com', 'foo', 'bar')` for you, so you can use the more readable URL format.
+You normally won't need to call this function directly. `pika` will parse the URL `https://example.com/foo/bar` into the function call `https('example.com', 'foo', 'bar')` for you, so you can use the more readable URL format.

 <a name="inners"></a>